Close Menu

 WHAT DOES IT COST TO HIRE AN SSD ATTORNEY?

 Another important factor to consider is what it costs to hire an attorney.
 Our law firm does not get paid until you win benefits.
 The attorney fee comes out of your back benefit.
 If we do not win your case, then there is no back benefit.
 Therefore, you will not owe an attorney fee.
-You only pay if we win your SSD benefits.

 How much is the attorney fee?
-It is 25% of your back benefit.
-But, the fee is capped at $7200.
-You do not pay more than the cap of $7200.
-If you win, you will pay either 25% of the back benefit or the $7200 cap.
-You pay whatever is the lesser amount.
+At the lower levels of your SSD case, it is 25% of your back benefit.
+Therefore, at the hearing and prior to the hearing he fee is capped at $7200.
+The fee goes up to $9200 in November 2024.
+You do not pay more than the cap.
+If you win, you will pay either 25% of the back benefit or the attorney fee cap.
+You pay whatever is amount is less.
 For example, if your back benefit is $100,000, our attorney fee would be $7200, not $25,000.
 Or, if your benefit is $10,000, then you would pay 25% of the back benefit.
 That would be $2500.

 WHAT WE DO TO HELP YOU WIN YOUR SSD BENEFITS

 Our law firm brings over 60 years of legal experience to your SSD and SSI case.
 For instance, Dianna Cannon has been helping people win SSD benefits since 1992.
 Our other advocates, Brett Bunkall and Andria Summers also have years of legal experience.
 Together, we have won thousands of SSD cases.
-You can learn more on our About Us page.
+You can learn about our experience on our About Us page.
 Hire us to help you win your benefits in Federal Court.

 Facebook Twitter LinkedIn